fx-kirin/open_dash_app/README.md

 [![Latest PyPI version](https://img.shields.io/pypi/v/package_name.svg)](https://pypi.python.org/pypi/open_dash_app)

-Open dash app in a browser only the port if not currently used.
+Open dash app in a browser only if the port is not currently used.

 This will prevent to open a lot of pages if you are using debug option of Plotly Dash app.
 Normaly, when you using `webbrowser` library to open dash url on startup of Dash app, the url will be opened everytime you save the python file.